pzahutdwg/ai-test/README.md

 If the AI guesses wrong, you can tell it the correct answer.
 (This will improve results.)

 Train mode lets you input a a paragraph with a given subject.
 This is just meant to give the AI some information.

+**Auto Train**

+(7/17/2025)
+I added an auto trainer to automatically fill the data.
+All you do is run `autoTrain.py`.
+You input how many articles you want, and it trains the ai on that amount of randomly-selected Wikipedia pages.